Welcome to the Oxfordshire Zero Carbon Homes Initiative

 The Oxfordshire Zero Carbon Homes Initiative (OZCHI) has the aim that all new homes built in Oxfordshire will be designed to zero carbon standards*.

-As a first step OZCHI is carrying out a survey of people and organisations working on housing design, construction and management to understand current issues and concerns.
-If you are involved in housing please take a few minutes to complete our survey [This will be launched c.
-12 Dec.]
+OZCHI is carrying out a survey of people and organisations working on housing design, construction, and management to understand current issues and concerns.
+If you are involved in housing please take a few minutes to complete our survey.
+It is online, please click here.

 Current plans for Oxfordshire include up to 100,000 new homes.
 If new homes (however many are finally built) continue to waste energy (as most new homes will at present) then they are making the climate crisis worse.
 We need every new home to be zero carbon.
 This is technically feasible – what it needs is the political will.

 The retrofitting of existing homes is equally important and is being addressed elsewhere.
-Our current focus is on new homes – the scope could be extended to all buildings over time.
+Our current focus is on new homes – the scope may be extended to all buildings over time.

-Making change happen.
-We plan to develop collaboration of organisations from different sectors to work together to co-create a new system for planning, designing and building zero carbon homes that can be applied in Oxfordshire initially and which provides a blueprint for others to follow.
+We plan to develop collaboration between organisations from different sectors to work together to co-create a new system for planning, designing and building zero carbon homes that can be applied in Oxfordshire initially and which provides a blueprint for others to follow.

 We need to start developing strategies for achieving this now.